juanis2112/Spyder-Workshop/README.md

 weather_data_ordered = weather_data.sort_values(by='date')
 ```

-8. In the Variable Explorer, right-click the old DataFrame `weather_data` to pop out the context menu and select `Remove` to delete this variable.
+8. In the Variable Explorer, right-click the old DataFrame `weather_data` to pop out the context menu and select `Remove` to delete it.
 Now, we are going to work with our new variable `weather_data_ordered`.

-Notice in the Variable Explorer that the DataFrame's index (the `Index` column on the left) is now out of order.
+Notice in the Variable Explorer that the DataFrame's index (the `Index` column on the left) is not in the order of the date.
 Reset the index so its order matches that of `date`:

 ```python